andyshora/perlin-noise-api/README.md

 ![Octave Count = 8](http://libnoise.sourceforge.net/glossary/images/octave8.png)

 Think blurry image vs detailed image.
+How many spikes do you want to see?

 ### Amplitude
 The maximum absolute value that a specific coherent-noise function can output.
+Think biggest change per iteration.
 > Defaults to 0.1

 ### Persistence
 A multiplier that determines how quickly the amplitudes diminish for each successive octave in a Perlin-noise function.
+How scary do you want your rollercoaster?
 > Defaults to 0.2

 ![Persistence = 0.75](http://libnoise.sourceforge.net/glossary/images/persistence34.png)